AaryanPurohit/Walmart-EDA/README.md

 8. The management should have some offers on kids (0-17 years) in order to increase sales.
 9. In order to attract more young shoppers, they can offer some games for the younger generation.

+Explore this repository to uncover fascinating details about Walmart's data!!!